The symptom-fit question matters

 It helps to know whether the issue is likely appropriate for video before you book.

-The more clearly the page explains what does and does not fit telemedicine, the easier it is to choose the right kind of care.
+Knowing what does and does not fit telemedicine makes it easier to choose the right kind of care.

-When online care is not enough, Nao's clinic network makes the next step easier than a standalone telehealth marketplace.
+When online care is not enough, Nao's clinic network can make follow-up easier than a standalone telehealth visit.

 Telemedicine can save time when the issue is likely manageable without an immediate clinic visit.